lkYu92393/odin-project-cv-application/README.md

 Data is saved with cookies.

-There is a preview mode and export to pdf (not implemented yet).
+There is a preview mode and export to pdf.